solvcon/mmnote/README.md

 # Note for modmesh

-(C) 2022 copyright Yung-Yu Chen.
+(C) 2022 Yung-Yu Chen.
 All rights reserved.

 This repository houses theoretical and numerical notes for the code being developed in https://github.com/solvcon/modmesh.